puppetlabs/bolt/pre-docs/writing_plans.md

 - May include lowercase letters.
 - May include digits.
 - May include underscores.
-- Must not use reserved words.
-- Must not use the reserved extensions .md or .json.
+- Must not be a reserved word.
 - Must not have the same name as any Puppet data types.

 Namespace segments must match the following regular expression